FraN-onLine/The-Last-Coffee-For-You/README.md

 ## 💡 Behind the Idea
 Weirdly enough, three people with *really* similar names inspired this.
-They left, one way or another — and with them went the certainty of tomorrow.
+They left traces, and with them went the certainty of tomorrow.
+Also Last Cup of Coffee aswell as Deathbed being on my track solidifed this idea amidst my stardew sessions full of uncertainty.

 Regret.
 Longing.